notgmt1337/CSPath/docs/how-to/graph-parse.rst

 , where :math:`e(a, b)` is the euclidean distance from node :math:`n_a` to node :math:`n_b`.

 There is no need to explicitly define a distance matrix.
-The parsing would include three functions from the :ref:`Source`.
+The parsing would include three functions from the `Source`_.

 For clarity,